First NZ Taco Bell store could open as early as July next year, Restaurant Brands CEO says

 There are already three Taco Bell stores in Queensland in Australia, operated by Colins Foods, which also holds the rights to operating KFC stores there.

-Colins Foods holds the rights to the brand in Western Australia, Queensland and Victoria.
+Collins Foods holds the rights to the brand in Western Australia, Queensland and Victoria.
 Restaurant Brands can operate Taco Bell stores in New South Wales.

 The rival company has plans for up to 50 Taco Bell Australian stores in the next three years.